-In terms of layout, most kitchens are still faithful to the “golden triangle” principle of kitchen design, with most used equipment and work areas grouped together to allow the user to operative efficiently and effectively while cooking.
-Each layout has its pros and cons, and are sometimes suitable for a specific type of space.
+In terms of layout, most kitchens are still faithful to the “golden triangle” principle of kitchen design, with most used equipment and work areas grouped together to allow the user to operate efficiently and effectively while cooking.
+Each layout has its pros and cons, and is sometimes suitable for a specific type of space.

 This is the ultimate space saver and works best in loft or studio spaces.
 Everything you need, from cabinets to appliances, is fixed on a single wall but counter space is limited.

 This layout is ideal for smaller spaces that allow for two walls opposite each other to be used as a kitchen.
 The design features two parallel countertops with a walkway in between.
 It is efficient and straightforward, but can only accommodate one cook.